RobertDurfee/SegmentMap/README.md

-# IntervalTree
+# IntervalMap
-A self-balancing binary search tree for discrete, disjoint intervals.
+A self-balancing binary search tree for mapping discrete, disjoint intervals to values.